symmetric monoidal (∞,1)-category of spectra

 See at monad for more.

-A coalgebra (or comodule) over a comonad on a category is an object with a map satisfying dual axioms to those for an algebra over a monad.
+A coalgebra over a comonad (or comodule) over a comonad on a category is an object with a map satisfying dual axioms to those for an algebra over a monad.
 The category of coalgebras is called its (co-)Eilenberg-Moore category and satisfies a universal property dual to that of the Eilenberg-Moore object for a monad; it can thereby be internalized to any 2-category.
 The forgetful functor from the category of coalgebras to the category is called a comonadic functor.
 Similarly, a comonad also has a co-Kleisli category.

 Any comonad on induces an augmented simplicial endofunctor of consisting of its iterates.
 If is an abelian category and the comonad is additive, then this is the basis of comonadic homology?.
 Comodules (= coalgebras) over the comonad with underlying endofunctor in - for the extension of rings correspond to the descent data for that extension.
 Gluing of categories from localizations may also be formalized via comonads.